puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

   [/pdb/query/v4/reports documentation](./reports.html)

 * (3.0) `/pdb/query/v4/catalogs/<node>/[resources|edges]` Both of
-  these endpoints provide convenience for drilling into resources & edges data specific to a particular catalog.
+  these endpoints provide convenience for drilling into resources and edges data specific to a particular catalog.
 See [/pdb/query/v4/catalogs documentation](./catalogs)